Sep

 1 Corinthians 15:26

-There will be no more death, because now everyone will be loyal and obedient to God.
+There will be no more death, because by then everyone will be loyal and obedient to God.

 And when all things shall be subdued unto him, then shall the Son also himself be subject unto him that put all things under him, that God may be all in all.